-His personable character is a welcome change, especially when placed against that of his wife’s, Sam, who spends her time checking her watch, her calendars, and organizing things.
-She’s extremely officiant and highly strung.
-This kind of character synergy should be ideal for this relationship dynamic, but the blend isn’t working.
-Equitable work/life balances in the Felding home aren’t easy to come by.
-Mitchell is dedicated to his wife and supports her unusual sensitivities, but it’s never enough.
-There is always another obstruction blocking the path to their happiness.
-We look towards the past for answers.
-History offers us a clue to the source of their ongoing struggles.
+His personable character is welcoming, especially when it’s placed against that of his wife’s, Sam, who spends her time checking her clocks, calendars, and organizing things.
+She’s extremely officiant but highly strung.
+This kind of personality mix could be ideal for both of them, but it isn’t.
+Equitable work/life balances in the Felding home aren’t easy to find.
+Mitchell is dedicated to his wife, but his efforts to settle her anxieties are never enough.
+There’s always a new obstruction blocking the path to the bedroom.
+We look to the past for answers to this struggle.

-A long-term celibate relationship blossomed into a sexless marriage.
-The heartfelt abstinence they shared together was meant to be a gift for each other on their wedding night — a promise of devotion that’d secure their love, forever.
-Unfortunately, it’d worked against them.
-Sex was misunderstood, fearful, and it never became a form of intimacy for the couple.
-They had become experienced non-players.
-Sex was then turned into a weapon of a different kind.
+A long-term celibate relationship began their journey.
+Heartfelt abstinence was meant to be a gift — a well-intended promise of devotion that’d secure their love, forever.
+Unfortunately, it worked against them.
+By the time they married, sex had become misunderstood, even feared.
+It never turned into a form of intimacy.
+Sex became a weapon of abuse — in an unexpected way.